Mohakhali DOHS

-Mohakhali DOHS is a neighborhood of Dhaka for Armed Forces Officers.
+Mohakhali DOHS is a neighborhood of Dhaka for Officers of the Armed Forces.
 The neighborhoods belong in the Dhaka North City Corporation.

 History

-The area was established in the mid 1980s as part of the Defence Officers' Housing Scheme and has 536 individual housing plots.
+The area was established in the mid-1980s as part of the Defence Officers' Housing Scheme and has 536 individual housing plots.
 The administration falls under Dhaka Cantonment and the cantonment board.
 There is a mosque inside the DOHS.